MorgueMorg/Multifunctional-React-Dashboard/README.md

 ## Intoduction

-Responsive, beautiful admin panel with lots of widgets and features.
+Responsive, beautiful admin panel with many widgets and functions such as: calendar, kanban, theming, tables, colorpicker, charts and more.